PhotonVision/photonvision-docs/source/docs/integration/advancedStrategies.rst

 In turn, this best-guess position is used to path plan to the known positions on the field, which may or may not have vision targets nearby.

-See the  :ref:`Pose Estimation <docs/examples/simposeest>` example for more information.
+See the  :ref:`Pose Estimation <docs/examples/simposeest:Knowledge and Equipment Needed>` example for more information.